kubermatic/kubecarrier/docs/dynamic-webhook.md

 ## Introduction

-In KubeCarrier, the main feature is to provide services by working with arbitrary CRDs. `Provider` can config the fields that can be exposed to the `Tenant` by creating the `DerivedCustomResourceDefinition` object.
+In KubeCarrier, the main feature is to provide services by working with arbitrary CRDs.
+Provider can config the fields that can be exposed to the Tenant by creating the `DerivedCustomResourceDefinition` object.
 Then the Tenant can create objects based on it.

-In some cases, not all the mandatory fields are exposed to the Tenant within the `DerivedCustomResourceDefinition`. in this scenario, it is very important to have mutating/validating webhooks to perform necessary defaulting and validating.
+In some cases, not all the mandatory fields are exposed to the Tenant within the `DerivedCustomResourceDefinition`. in this scenario, it is very important to have mutating/validating webhooks to perform necessary defaulting for the non-exposed fields and validating for Tenant configurable fields.

 ## Mutating/Validating Webhooks
 Mutating/Validating webhooks are supported by performing a dry-run operation (create/update) against the kube-apiserver, specifically, webhooks will be deployed by catapult and elevator components: